 Where else does Indies United have a social media presence?

-In addition to Facebook, Twitter Instagram, and YouTube, we are also on Snapchat, Linkedin, and Pinterest.
+In addition to Facebook, Twitter Instagram, and YouTube, we are also on TikTok, Snapchat, Linkedin, and Pinterest.
 Other social media sites may be added in the future as trends change.

 How many followers does Indies United have on social media?

 We currently have a reach of around half a million followers through our co-operative.
 We hope, with your help, to build something grand, but even the biggest tree had to start as an acorn, and that is where we are at right now.

 If I decide I want to leave Indies United, how do I do that?

 Indies United is dedicated to helping authors thrive in the best environment suited to them.
 If, after becoming a member of Indies United you decide to go back to being an Indie author or if you come to the attention of a more traditional publishing house and they offer you a home with them, there is an exit clause in the contract.
 We have no intention of holding any of our authors back from the highest level of success you can achieve.